unitaryfund/qrack/README.md

 ```sh
 $ cmake [-DFPPOW=n] ..
 ```
-Like for unsigned integer masking types, this sets the floating point accuracy for state vectors to n^2.
-By default n=5, for 2^5=32 bit floating point precision. "half," "double," and "quad," availability depend on the system, but n=6 for "double" is commonly supported on modern hardware. n=4 for half is supported by GCC on ARM, header-only on x86_64, and by device pragma if available for OpenCL kernels. "quad" is supported on CPU only, if available.
+Like for unsigned integer masking types, this sets the floating point accuracy for state vectors to 2^n.
+By default, n=5, for 2^5=32 bit floating point precision per real or imaginary part. "half," "double," and "quad," availability depend on the system, but n=6 for "double" is commonly supported on modern hardware. n=4 for half is supported by GCC on ARM, header-only on x86_64, and by device pragma if available for OpenCL kernels. "quad" is supported on CPU only, if available.

 ## Precompiled OpenCL kernels